fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

    .. [#5] Mark S. Ackerman.
 2000.
 The intellectual challenge of CSCW: The gap between social requirements
       and technical feasibility.
 Human-Computer Interaction 15, 2-3 (2000), 179–203.

+   .. [#6] Jon Kleinberg, Sendhil Mullainathan, and Manish Raghavan.
+2017.
+Inherent trade-offs in the fair
+      determination of risk scores.
+In Proc. of ITCS.